 The increasing level of the race induce the organizers to think about a more demanding route.
 So, in 1985 they put in the tour the short incline that leads to Rugolo, and in 1993 they made the decisive variation: the cyclists would have to fight twice on Canalet steep slopes, that lead from Sarmede to Montaner.
 These terrible slopes reach even the 20%!
 The first cyclist that brought honour to the new route with his victory was Alessandro Bertolini, with his Italian tricolour T-shirt.

-In the Giro del Belvedere roll of honour you can meet protagonists of the cycling history: Vito Favero (he was once for a long time the winner of a Tour de France), Gianni Giacomin (he won the Giro del Belvedere the year following his victory as worlds champion, Silvio Martinello (Olympic champion), Maurizio Fondriest (great professional and winner of a Sanremo competition), Ivan Gotti (he twice won in Milan the “pink T-shirt”, the symbol of the victory in the “Giro d’Italia”), Biagio Conte, Yaroslav Popovych, Sacha Modolo and Aleksandr Riabushenko, winner in 2017.
+In the Giro del Belvedere roll of honour you can meet protagonists of the cycling history: Vito Favero (he was once for a long time the winner of a Tour de France), Gianni Giacomin (he won the Giro del Belvedere the year following his victory as worlds champion, Silvio Martinello (Olympic champion), Maurizio Fondriest (great professional and winner of a Sanremo competition), Ivan Gotti (he twice won in Milan the “pink T-shirt”, the symbol of the victory in the “Giro d’Italia”), Biagio Conte, Yaroslav Popovych, Sacha Modol, Aleksandr Riabushenko, Stefan Kung, Andrea Vendrame and Samuele Battistella.